dotnetCollective/dotnetBlocks/docs/Libraries/System.IO.md

 These functions let you copy a subset of the stream from one stream to another and not the entire stream.

-When you are testing copy functionality and working with streams where the may be hidden data issues, CRC functions can detect issues and enssure there are no erros in the process.
+When you are testing copy functionality and working with streams where the may be hidden data issues, CRC functions can detect issues and ensure there are no errors in the process.

+## Examples
-# # Example copying parts of a a stream.
+2. copying parts of a a stream.

  ```cs

  using(var sourceStream = new FileStream("sourcefile", FileMode.Open))